The French Major and Minor

 The Romance Languages Major

-Students who are interested in studying two Romance languages at Bowdoin (French, Italian and Spanish) may elect to pursue the Romance Languages major.
+Students who are interested in studying two romance languages at Bowdoin (French, Italian and Spanish) may elect to pursue the Romance Languages and Literatures major.

 Students who elect French as one of their languages complete 9 courses in two languages above 2404 with the following requirements: